El Progreso In Servitute Dolor · In Libertate Labor

 Ramón Power and the Birth of Puerto Rico's Liberal Party

 Acosta turns to the moment he considers Puerto Rico's first genuine political breakthrough: the election of Ramón Power as the island's representative to the Spanish Córtes in 1810.
 He describes how from this election emerged, spontaneously and without external direction, the first true liberal party in Puerto Rico.
-These reformers acted without personal interest, driven by ideas absorbed from Enlightenment philosophy.
-They succeeded peacefully in achieving significant reforms including expanded commercial freedoms and municipal autonomy.
-Acosta holds Power's work as the model for what principled political engagement looks like.
+He holds Power's work as the model for what principled political engagement looks like.

 The Reformers of Cádiz: Aurora Fugaz

 Acosta calls the liberal reformers of Cádiz a "fugaz aurora" — a fleeting dawn.
 The constitution of 1812 briefly opened Puerto Rico to freedoms it had never known.
 By 1814, the storm descended: Napoleon's fall, the return of absolutism, the restoration of the Inquisition.
-Puerto Rico entered decades of silence under the Decree of 1825, which gave the Governor unlimited powers.
 Acosta refuses cynicism.
-He documents the defeat because he believes the aspiration to progress always survives in the heart of societies.
-By 1866-67, reform movements resurged.
+By 1866–67, reform movements resurged.
 The revolution of September 1868 changed everything.

 The Elections of 1869 and the Failure of the First Diputación

 Acosta's most devastating analysis.
 He examines Puerto Rico's first elections for the Constituent Córtes in June 1869 and diagnoses why they failed to produce effective representation.
-Two causes: (1) the complete ignorance of the population about electoral practices, since virtually no one had ever participated in an election before; and (2) the non-existence of true political parties, and therefore no organization or discipline among voters.
-The confusion between "assimilation" and "autonomy" platforms was extreme even within camps.
-Puerto Rico's deputies arrived in Madrid without a unified platform, without discipline, and without the organized political will to resist.
+Two causes: the complete ignorance of the population about electoral practices, and the non-existence of true political parties.
 The conclusion: the delegation of sovereignty requires preparation, education, and institutional structure.
 Without them, representation is theater.

 Source Attribution